Watts Bar Nuclear Plant: Unit 2

 Unit 2 construction started in 1972.
 Unit 2 was 60% complete when construction on both units was stopped in 1985 due in part to a projected decrease in power demand.
-In 2007, the Tennessee Valley Authority (TVA) Board approved completion of Unit 2 on August 1, and construction resumed on October 15.
+On August 1, 2007, the Tennessee Valley Authority (TVA) board approved completion of Unit 2, and construction resumed on October 15.
 The project was expected to cost $2.5 billion and employ around 2,300 contractor workers.
 Once finished, it was expected to employ 250 people in permanent jobs.
 The final cost of the plant is estimated at $6.1 billion.

-A year after the 2011 Tōhoku earthquake and tsunami and subsequent Fukushima Daiichi nuclear disaster, the Nuclear Regulatory Commission (NRC) issued 9 orders to improve safety at domestic plants.
+A year after the 2011 Tōhoku earthquake and tsunami and subsequent Fukushima Daiichi nuclear disaster, the Nuclear Regulatory Commission (NRC) issued nine orders to improve safety at domestic plants.
 Two changes applied to Watts Bar Unit 2 and required design modifications: "Mitigation Strategies Order" and "Spent Fuel Pool Instrumentation Order".
 In February 2012, TVA said the design modifications to Watts Bar 2 were partially responsible for the project running over budget and behind schedule.
-The second unit costs a total of $4.7 billion bringing the total costs of the two unit plant to more than $12 billion.
+The second unit costs a total of $4.7 billion bringing the total costs of the two-unit plant to more than $12 billion.
 It will likely be the last Generation II reactor to be completed in the US.

 TVA declared construction substantially complete in August 2015 and requested that NRC staff proceed with the final licensing review; on October 22, the NRC approved a 40-year operating license for Unit 2, marking the formal end of construction and allowing for the installation of nuclear fuel and subsequent testing.
 On December 15, 2015, TVA announced that the reactor was fully loaded with fuel and ready for criticality and power ascension tests.
 In March 2016, the NRC described the project as a "chilled work environment," where employees are reluctant to raise safety concerns for fear of retribution.

 On May 23, 2016, initial criticality was achieved.
 Commercial operation began in October 2016.
-On October 19, 2016 the Watts Bar 2 was the first United States reactor to enter commercial operation since 1996.
+On October 19, 2016, Watts Bar 2 became the first United States reactor to enter commercial operation since Unit 1 in 1996.
 Due to failures in its condenser, TVA took it offline on March 23, 2017.
 The condenser, which was installed during the original construction phase of the plant in the 1970s, suffered a structural failure in one of its sections.
 On August 1, 2017, the unit was restarted after four months of repairs to the condenser.

-In 2022, the four original steam generator units installed in the 1970s on unit 2 were replaced with units made from Inconel 690 which is more resistant to stress corrosion cracking and expected to last the life of the plant.
+In 2022, the four original steam generator units installed in the 1970s on Unit 2 were replaced with units made from Inconel 690 which is more resistant to stress corrosion cracking and expected to last the life of the plant.
 Replacing the units involved cutting two large holes in the containment building.
-Because of radioactive contamination the old units will be kept until the plant is decommissioned.
+Because of radioactive contamination, the old units will be kept until the plant is decommissioned.